20/12 7:30 PM

 How to get to Munich:

-Munich’s Franz Josef Strauss Airport is the second largest in Germany and (in normal times) serves destinations from the US west coast to the Far East to South Africa and everything in between.
+Munich’s Franz Josef Strauss Airport is the second largest in Germany and serves several destinations from across the US, including Charlotte, North Carolina and and New York area.
 The airport is about a 40-minute train ride (using S-Bahn lines S1 and S8) from the city centre, from where visitors can reach their final destination with ease using the city’s comprehensive transport network.

 For those arriving by land, Munich Central Station (Hauptbahnhof) has trains coming from and going to all corners of Germany, up to Frankfurt, Cologne, Düsseldorf, Dortmund, Hamburg, Berlin and Leipzig.
 There are also direct services from Paris, Zurich, Vienna, Budapest, Amsterdam and even down into Italy and Milan.